locationtech/udig-platform/docs/user/en/reference/Deletion Preferences.rst

 Available Preferences
 ~~~~~~~~~~~~~~~~~~~~~

--  delete radius - Declares how big (in pixel) the selection radius will be during delete operations.
+-  Delete Radius - Declares how big (in pixel) the delete radius will be during delete operations to find features for the selected
+   map layer.
+If more features than one are found a popup is shown and the user may select a feature to delete.
 Default to 6 if not set.

--  confirm delete - if checked then when a feature is selected for deletion by the Delete Feature Tool a confirmation
+-  Confirm Delete - if checked then when a feature is selected for deletion by the Delete Feature Tool a confirmation
    popup will occur